2023 Road to the Kentucky Derby

-The 2023 Road to the Kentucky Derby is a series of races through which horses qualified for the 2023 Kentucky Derby, which will be held on May 6.
-The field for the Derby is limited to 20 horses, with up to four 'also eligibles' in case of a late withdrawal from the field.
-There are three separate paths for horses to take to qualify for the Derby: the main Road consisting of races in North America (plus one in Dubai), the Japan Road consisting of four races in Japan, and the European road consisting of seven races in England, Ireland and France.
-The top four finishers in the specified races receive points, with higher points awarded in the major prep races in March and April.
-Earnings in non-restricted stakes races act as a tie breaker.
+The 2023 Road to the Kentucky Derby is a series of races through which horses qualified for the 2023 Kentucky Derby, which was held on May 6.
+The field for the Derby was limited to 20 horses, with up to four 'also eligibles' in case of a late withdrawal from the field.
+There were three separate paths for horses to take to qualify for the Derby: the main Road consisting of races in North America (plus one in Dubai), the Japan Road consisting of four races in Japan, and the European road consisting of seven races in England, Ireland and France.
+The top five finishers in the specified races received points, with higher points awarded in the major prep races in March and April.
+Earnings in non-restricted stakes races acted as a tie breaker.

 For 2023, the main Road to the Kentucky Derby resembled the 2022 Road to the Kentucky Derby, consisting of 37 races, one more event than in 2021, with 21 races for the Kentucky Derby Prep Season and 16 races for the Kentucky Derby Championship Season with the following changes: